 Fairfield Private Hotel: 1960s-1990s

 In the late 1960s Joseph and Gladys Lea purchased Fairfield and turned it into a private hotel, with a bar and restaurant.
 This forward thinking move saved Fairfield from the fate that befell many large old houses at the time.
-In Post-War Britian hundreds of old houses across the country were demolished because they were too old or needed to much repair to run or quite simply were unfashionable.
-Indeed Pennington House, next door to Fairfield and also Stone House on St. Helens Road were demolished at this time.
+In Post-War Britian hundreds of old houses across the country were demolished because they were too expensive to maintain or needed to much repair or quite simply were unfashionable.
+Indeed on St. Heles Road itself; Pennington House, Stone House and Pennington Hall were demolished around this period.
 Fairfield eventually received a Grade II listed building status in 1991.

 - John Lunn, Leigh: The Historical Past of a Lancashire Borough, (Leigh: Borough Council, 1958)